 Mr Steve Burke is the Child Protection Governor with responsibility for annual review.
 An annual review of the school’s safeguarding policies and procedures will be undertaken as part of the annual return to the DCSF.

-Mr Martin Davies is the Pastoral Director
+Mr Martin Davies is Deputy Head (Pastoral)

 Mrs Clare Swann is the Designated Safeguarding Lead for Pocklington School.

 Mrs Sarah Cobb is the Prep School (incorporating the EYFS) Designated Safeguarding Lead.

 If you require any further information then please contact the Foundation’s Designated Safeguarding Leads, or you can view the full Child Protection Policy via the link below: